getsnoopy/BiTGApps/README.md

 ## Author

-The BiTGApps Project is authored by [TheHitMan @ XDA Developers](https://forum.xda-developers.com/member.php?u=8569961).
+The BiTGApps Project is authored by [TheHitMan](https://TheHitMan7.github.io/)